uber-go/guide/style.md

 1. A pointer to some type-specific information.
 You can think of this as "type."
-2. Data.
-If the data you are storing fits in a machine word (e.g., pointer, int), then Data is the direct value.
-If the data does not fit in a machine word (e.g., string, struct value, slice), then the value is copied to the heap, and a pointer to the value is stored in Data.
+2. Data pointer.
+If the data stored is a pointer, it’s stored directly.
+If the data stored is a value, then a pointer to the value is stored.

 If you want interface methods to modify the underlying data, you must use a pointer.